Strawberry pink water - cross contamination incident

 Dan Littlewood, senior Water Fittings Technician at Severn Trent, said: "It’s vital that companies and individuals understand that if they want to change their private pipework that’s connected to our network, that it’s a legal obligation to notify Severn Trent.By doing that, we can be sure the connections are safe, and the pipework is not in breach of any regulations.”

-Further details on Notification can be found in the WRAS leaflet – ‘Information on notification of proposed plumbing work’ also available on the on the WRAS website (click to download).
+Further details on Notification can be found in the Guidance section on the WRAS website (now Water Regs UK).